polterguy/magic.data.common/README.md

 This is the generic data adapter, that transform dynamically from a lambda node structure, into SQL, intended to be executed towards your specific database implementation.
-If you wish to extend Magic to support a custom database, this is the project you'd want to extend from, to make sure you keep the exact same structure as you create your lambda objects, intended to be converted into SQL and executed towards some database implementation.
-It contains 4 basic classes, which you should extend to implement your custom logic.
+If you wish to extend Magic to support a custom database type, this is the project you'd want to extend from, to make sure you keep the exact same structure as you create your lambda objects, intended to be converted into SQL and executed towards some database type.
+The project contains 4 base classes, which you should inherit from and extend to implement your custom logic.

 * `SqlCreateBuilder` - Helper class to generate insert SQL statements.
 * `SqlDeleteBuilder` - Helper class to generate delete SQL statements.